Installing/Uninstalling Bash on Windows from the command line

 You can install or uninstall Bash on Windows using the lxrun command from the command prompt (administrator privileges)

-To install it, you must first install the Windows Subsystem for Linux from the Control Panel. (
+*Installation requires you to first install Windows Subsystem for Linux from the Control Panel.
+(See:

-This is because the lxrun command itself is stored in the Windows Subsystem for Linux.
+This is because the lxrun command itself is stored within Windows Subsystem for Linux.

 Let's take a look